tmtsoftware/tmt-fits-keys/README.md

     yarn start

-then go to the URL displayed in the output (http://$hostname:3000).
+which opens a browser window with the web app (http://$hostname:3000).

 You may need to install [nodejs](https://nodejs.org/en/) and/or [yarn](https://classic.yarnpkg.com/en/) first: